Going to the family reunion, or not?

 So, will we go, or not?

-Even though our son Aaron has the label of autism and developmental disabilities, we try to include him in our family activities.
-Now that he is almost 37 years old, we have gotten pretty good at the extra planning and preparation to make sure all turns out well.
+Even though our oldest son Aaron has the label of autism and developmental disabilities, we try to include him in all our family activities.
+Now that he is in his forties, we have gotten pretty good at the extra planning and preparation to make sure all turns out well.

-Today I want to focus on ecological assessment.
+Today I want to focus on “ecological assessment”.
 Drs.
-Lou Brown, Alison Ford, Anne Donnellan et al. from the University of Wisconsin Madison introduced this concept years ago and it has made a huge difference in how I look at the world.
-I’m not using their fancy checklists but I’m hoping to show how to analyze and gain control of the environment we are going to visit.
-In this case, a local swim club.
+Lou Brown, Alison Ford, Anne Donnellan et al. from the University of Wisconsin–Madison introduced this concept years ago and it has made a huge difference in how I look at the world.
+I’m not using their fancy checklists but I’m hoping to show how to analyze and plan for our visit– in this case, Terri’s local swim club.

 Ecological Assessment with Commentary:

-There is a great neighborhood swim club.
+Terri’s swim club is about twenty years old.
 You’ve seen hundreds like it.
-The swim lanes, the three lifeguards, the signs telling the kids not to run….
-It is the same swimming pool our family enjoyed 40 years ago when we were teeny-boppers dripping Popsicles and walking around hoping our swim suits didn’t make us look fat.
+The swim lanes, the three lifeguards, the signs telling the kids not to run… It is the same swimming pool our family enjoyed when we were teeny-boppers dripping Popsicles and walking around hoping our swimsuits didn’t make us look fat.
 (Oh, to only be as “fat” as I was when I was 12.)
 There are no steps and they have a ramp into the pool.
 (Thank you ADA.)

-There are two separate restrooms and changing facilities.
-They have shower curtain doors so I would be able to take Aaron in and change him.
+The swim club has two separate restrooms and changing facilities.
+They have shower curtain dividers who Aaron and I will both fit.
 It is a typical swim club restroom, so I might have to bring in a chair so Aaron could sit down.
 I could change him and then he could go out to Tom while I change.
-We would bring Aaron in his swim suit, so we would only have to change him once.
+We would bring Aaron in his swimsuit, so we would only have to change him once.
 We will give him yogurt in the morning and hopefully he will have his BM before we go.
 I’ll have an extra set of clothes.
 Aaron has some large plastic pants he will wear under his swimsuit just in case.
 (They don’t make swim diapers for adults.)

 We’ll bring some books and his baseball cards and make sure he isn’t too crowded at the table.
 We’ll make sure Aaron is in a spot where he can watch everyone and everything that is going on.
 When he seems tired or agitated we’ll leave.
 Tommy, Aaron’s younger brother will get to enjoy the day and spend time with his cousins, and we’ve arranged he can spend the night with Cousin Kevin if we have to leave early with Aaron.
 We’ll make sure someone is with him at all times but trade off so we can talk to some of the relatives.
 If Aaron starts his echolalia of, “You Okay?” or other odd behaviors, it will really be okay, because his cousins know and love Aaron.
 He is part of the family.

-If we really want Aunt Lizzie there, or Great Grandma Stella to come to the family reunion, there are little things we gladly do to modify the environment and accommodate their needs.
+If we really want Aunt Lizzie or Great Grandma Stella to come to the family reunion, there are little things we gladly do to modify the environment and accommodate their needs.
 For instance, Great Grandma Stella will surely take out her teeth after dinner and they will get misplaced.
 So we will assign someone to make sure and put them in a safe place.
 (This is an urban legend in our family.)

-Same with Aaron–just add, subtract, and/or change a couple extra things to make him feel comfortable.
+Same with Aaron–just add, subtract, and/or change a couple of extra things to make him feel comfortable.
 Modifications and adaptations are for everyone.

-We still haven’t decided if we are going to the family reunion or not.
+We still haven’t decided if we’re going to the family reunion or not.